salesforce-marketingcloud/LearningAppAndroid/README.md

       2. The **Package** has no correlation to anything outside of the MarketingCloud ecosystem and can be **any** unique identifier for your application.

-      3. The **Description** & **MobilePush Icon** fields are optional but will help you identify your application within your Marketing Cloud account.
+      3. The **Description** and **MobilePush Icon** fields are optional but will help you identify your application within your Marketing Cloud account.

 4. Click **Next** in order to integrate this new app with your Marketing Cloud account.

 <a name="0012"></a>
 #### Integrate App Center app

 The MobilePush app created in the App Center must be connected to a specific Marketing Cloud account.
-You must have a login for your Marketing Cloud account in order to connect this MobilePush app to the correct Marketing Cloud account.
+You must have login credentials for your Marketing Cloud account in order to connect this MobilePush app to the correct Marketing Cloud account.

 Follow these steps in order to connect this MobilePush app to the correct Marketing Cloud account: